tamaraheater/se_project_coffeeshop/README.md

 ## Project features

+- Flat BEM file structure
 - Semantic HTML5
 - Flexbox
 - Positioning
-- Flat BEM file structure
 - A custom form
-- CSS animation and transform
+- CSS animation and transition and/or transformation

-## Plan on improving the project

-Add your ideas here :)
+- HTML and CSS validated by W3Schools